Climate Database Modernization Program

 Two of CDMP's largest projects involved integrating additional U.S. in situ data into the sources of data already available to researchers and scientists.
 The goal of the "Forts Project" was to image and key surface observations from the 19th century, primarily 1820–1892.
 These data, collected mainly by the Smithsonian Institution and U.S. Army Signal Service, extended climate records from stations across the country back scores of years.

 The second major data integration project was the Surface Airways Observations (SAO) project.
 This task captured and keyed Weather Bureau and National Weather Service (NWS) data from major city offices and airports since 1893.

 CDMP also coordinated several international projects.
 Data from Uruguay, Mexico, and the Dominican Republic were imaged and keyed.
 Upper air data rescue projects were conducted in six African nations: Kenya, Malawi, Mozambique, Niger, Senegal, and Zambia.
 These countries were provided with technology to image their data locally and sent these images to CDMP for keying and uploading to EV2.

 CDMP worked in conjunction with UK collaborators in an effort to locate resources to image the marine logbooks in the British Archives.
 These images were eventually transferred to CDMP for keying.
 CDMP also worked with the Meteorological Service of Canada to key some of the previously un-keyed logbooks from their Voluntary Observing Ships (VOS) program.

-Data modernization and rescue continues on a limited scale at NCDC.
-The current focus is to continue to scan paper records from the NCDC physical archives, in addition to identifying foreign data holdings and notifying the originating countries of their existence.
-NCDC actively seeks partnerships to continue rescuing at-risk weather and climate records currently available only on physical media.
+Data modernization and rescue continues on a limited scale at NCEI.
+The current focus is to continue to scan paper records from the NCEI physical archives, in addition to identifying foreign data holdings and notifying the originating countries of their existence.
+NCEI actively seeks partnerships to continue rescuing at-risk weather and climate records currently available only on physical media.